Who Is This Credit Card Best For?

 - Airline tickets you buy directly from the airline

 - Local transportation, such as bus tickets, taxis, Lyft, or Uber

-Every $1 you spend on purchases outside of these categories will earn 1 Bonus Point.
+Every $1 you spend on purchases outside of these categories will earn 2 Bonus Points up to $15,000 spent in the first six months of account opening.
+1 Bonus Point per $1 spent afterward.

 The most valuable redemption option for World of Hyatt points is free stays and upgrades at Hyatt hotels and resorts.
 The Balance analyzed Hyatt points and found they are worth 1.88 cents each, on average, when redeemed for stays at Hyatt properties.

 You can also book stays at Miraval, MGM Resorts Destinations, and Small Luxury Hotels of the World.
 Each property falls into one of eight categories depending on how fancy it is, and the reward night reservation cost will vary by category.
 If you don’t have enough points to get a free night, you can combine points with cash to pay.

 Hyatt points are also good for spa services and restaurant purchases at certain Hyatt locations and car rentals at certain Avis locations.

 Hyatt lets you transfer points to airline partners, but it will cost you 2.5 Hyatt points to get 1 mile.
 In other words, by transferring your points to an airline, they immediately lose 60% of their value on average.

 To see how the World of Hyatt Credit Card’s points stack up, check out our in-depth analysis of what credit card points are worth.